Annual Report by Chair of Governors

 The Governing board works with the Head Teacher to promote and maintain high standards of educational achievement.
 This annual statement outlines how the Governing Body has fulfilled its responsibilities and how it has met the core strategic functions of the school’s Governing Board.

 Our governing board consists of up to 13 members who have the skills and expertise required to contribute to the effective governance and success of the school.
-As governors we provide challenge to the school by holding the Head Teacher and senior leaders to account for improving the quality of teaching, learning and school performance.
+As governors we provide challenges to the school by holding the Head Teacher and senior leaders to account for improving the quality of teaching, learning and school performance.
 We achieve this through questioning, regular monitoring and analysis of data on performance and progress.
 Governors hold the headteacher to account for the performance management of teachers and robust target setting.

 We have a wide range of experience from various walks of life and the business environment.
 We utilise our skills to enable us to meet and overcome challenges we face.